OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:23

-From this man’s descendants God has brought to Israel the Saviour Jesus, as He promised.
+From David's descendants, God brought forth Jesus as the Saviour for Israel, just as He had promised.

 ## Acts 13:24